 Sign Language Resources: Sign Language Resources

 I’ve used the following book: Sign With Your Baby: How to Communicate With Infants Before They Can Speak by Joseph Garcia.
-I can’t guarantee that this book is the best, but it worked fine for us in the beginning, and once we ran out of signs mentioned in the book, we were just using online resources for getting new signs (see our Sign Language Resources section).
+I can’t guarantee that this book is the best, but it worked fine for us in the beginning, and once we ran out of signs mentioned in the book, we were just using online resources for getting new signs.
 I was really surprised how much “non-speaking” baby can tell with signs language!
 Many of the signs in this book are standard in American official sign language, as opposed to baby versions.
 Having the communication going with a non-verbal child – is absolutely amazing!!!

 These groups are truly helpful